pingswept/me30-website/content/logistics/syllabus.md

 ### Labs

+Each ME 30 student is also assigned to a lab group that meets weekly in the Nolop Makerspace under the guidance of a Learning Assistant (LA), each of whom is a successful ME 30 alum.
+The purpose of these scheduled 1-hour lab times is to give students access to a smaller group of peers and a mentor (your LA) for hands-on support with circuits and code.
+We've worked hard to balance out the lab size for an LA:student ratio of about 10:1, so please attend lab on the day/time in which you are enrolled.
+Labs begin on Wed., Sep.
+13, 2023.

 ### Asynchronous elements
 * 	 **Video mini-lectures** - Created and posted by the instructors.
 Several on a set of new topics each week.
 * 	 **Website notes** - Added weekly to the course website to accompany the video mini-lectures.